-|2017||Article under review: “The Mediatization of Chilean Human Rights Memory.”|
+|2017||Forthcoming Paper: The Mediatization of Chilean Human Rights Memory.|

 |2016||Democracy, Television, and the Mediatization of Chilean Politics: How the Medium Became the Message in Post-Pinochet Chile.
 Doctoral dissertation, UCSD Department of Communication.
-Committee: Michael Cole and Daniel C. Hallin, Co-Chairs.
+Committee: Michael Cole and Daniel Hallin, Co-Chairs.
 Jaime Concha, Luis Martin-Cabrera, Nancy Postero, Natalia Roudakova.|

 |2009||Democracy and the Political Ascendancy of Broadcast Television in Latin America: 1950 through 1970.
 MA thesis, UCSD Center for Iberian and Latin American Studies (CILAS).
-Committee: Misha Kokotovic, Elana Zilberg, and Daniel C. Hallin (Chair).|
+Committee: Misha Kokotovic, Elana Zilberg, and Daniel Hallin (Chair).|

-|2017||“THE STORY OF LCHC: A Polyphonic Autobiography.” <http://lchcautobio.ucsd.edu>.
-Contributing author, Chapter 13: Town and Country Learning Center: Connecting with the Community.|
+|2017||Contributor, THE STORY OF LCHC: A Polyphonic Autobiography. <http://lchcautobio.ucsd.edu>.
+Chapter 13: Town and Country Learning Center: Connecting with the Community.|

 |2013-2014||Videographer, eBook The Dragon in the Cliff: A Novel by Sheila Cole, New York: FlickerLab, 2014.
 FlickerLab.com & eBook on iTunes.|

-|2013||Project director and webpage designer working with Professor Michael Cole to coordinate a yearlong effort marking the 30th anniversary of UC San Diego’s Department of Communication.
-This process culminated in a three-day celebration under the theme: The Future of Communication: Questions of Power, Publics, & the New Media Environment. <http://communication.ucsd.edu/30th>.
+|2013||Project director, coordinating a yearlong effort marking the 30th anniversary of UC San Diego’s Department of Communication.
+This process culminated in a three-day celebration under the theme, The Future of Communication: Questions of Power, Publics, & the New Media Environment. <http://communication.ucsd.edu/30th>.
 The project also involved directing the recovery and transfer of departmental video collections. <http://www.youtube.com/user/UCSD30thCOMM/>.|

-|2012||Project director, videographer and webpage designer working with Professor Michael Cole in the design and implementation of the UCSD Community Stations Initiative, a socio-technical collaboration between the UCSD Departments of Communication, Visual Arts, and the California Institute for Telecommunications and Information Technology (Calit2). <http://qvole.org/comt175.html> & <http://qvole.org/communitystations/>.
+|2012||Project director, videographer & web designer, the UCSD Community Stations Initiative, a socio-technical collaboration between the UCSD Departments of Communication, Visual Arts, and the California Institute for Telecommunications and Information Technology (Calit2). <http://qvole.org/comt175.html> & <http://qvole.org/communitystations/>.

-|2011-2012||Cinematographer collaborating in the production of Beyond the Fifth Dimension: University-Community Partnerships in Learning, documenting the history, theoretical focus, and work of the UCSD Laboratory of Comparative Human Cognition (LCHC). <http://youtu.be/NOaD9llv7fM>.
+|2011-2012||Cinematographer, Beyond the Fifth Dimension: University-Community Partnerships in Learning, documenting the history, theoretical focus, and work of the UCSD Laboratory of Comparative Human Cognition (LCHC). <http://youtu.be/NOaD9llv7fM>.
 Run time: 54:50.

-|2011||Author and webpage designer of La Segunda Declaración de La Habana, a multi-media work in progress designed to reveal the cumulative characteristics of historical knowledge that become embodied within a text over time. <http://segundadeclaracion.net>.|
+|2011||Author and web designer of La Segunda Declaración de La Habana, a multi-media work in progress designed to reveal the cumulative characteristics of historical knowledge that become embodied within a text over time. <http://segundadeclaracion.net>.|

 |2010||Assistant Coordinator for COMT 175A: Advanced Topics in Community Media Production, The History of Chicano Park.
 Assisted Professors Zeinabu Davis and Olga Vásquez in the development of this media production course documenting the 40th anniversary of Chicano Park in San Diego.|

-|2008||Videographer and webpage designer collaborating in the production of A Divided Friendship – The U.S./Mexico Border & The Destruction of Friendship Park.
+|2008||Videographer and web designer, A Divided Friendship – The U.S./Mexico Border & The Destruction of Friendship Park.
 Film screenings throughout San Diego, CineFestival 2009, and Binational Association of Schools of Communication (BINACOM) Conference 2009. <http://qvole.org/dvfriend/>.
 Run time: 9:20.